advoid/advoid.net/faq.md

 <h2>How does advoid work?</h2>

-<p>advoid is a RaspberryPi and a set of pre-installed scripts and programs which sets up the RaspberryPi to provide ad-blocking and malware protection features.</p>
+<p>advoid is a Raspberry Pi and a set of pre-installed scripts and programs which sets up the Raspberry Pi to provide ad-blocking and malware protection features.</p>

 <h2>Is advoid protecting me actively against malware?</h2>